 Invisible Hearing Aids: Are They Right For You?

-Is your hearing letting you down?
-Are you concerned about the bulky look of hearing aids?
-Would you prefer to keep your hearing health to yourself?
-Invisible hearing aids might be the right solution for you.
+Are you in need of hearing aids, but concerned about the bulky look of them?
+Perhaps you’d prefer a more discreet option for managing your hearing health.
+If so, invisible hearing aids might be the ideal solution for you.

 What Is an Invisible Hearing Aid?

-Invisible hearing aids are as the name suggests.
-They are virtually invisible to anyone but you, with a custom-fit inside of your ear canal.
-Invisible hearing aids are also known as Invisible-in-the-Canal (IIC) hearing aids.
-They sit deep inside your ear canal, which is ideal for those looking for discretion.
+True to their name, invisible hearing aids are virtually undetectable to anyone but the wearer.
+Also known as Invisible-in-the-Canal (IIC) hearing aids, these devices sit deep inside your ear canal, which is ideal for those looking for discretion.

 Invisible Hearing Aids vs. Other Hearing Aid Styles

-If your hearing loss is more severe, IIC hearing aids aren’t an ideal match.
-Since they’re so small, they don’t come with manual volume controls to adjust volume based on the noise in your surrounding environment.
+It’s important to note that these devices may not be suitable for everyone.
+They are ideal for mild to moderate hearing loss, but if your hearing loss is severe, they likely cannot provide enough amplification.
+Factors such as the size and shape of the ear canal can also influence candidacy for IIC hearing aids.
+Because they’re so small, they often do not come with manual controls to adjust the settings based on the noise in your surrounding environment.
 Their limited size also means smaller batteries with a shorter lifespan.

 Behind-the-Ear Styles

-These styles are more visible than IICs or CICs, but the clear, thin tubing is still quite discreet.
-Behind-the-ear styles manage any kind of hearing loss from mild to severe.
+These styles are more visible than IICs or CICs, however they can still be quite discreet, especially if you have long hair or larger ears.
+Behind-the-ear styles can manage any kind of hearing loss from mild to severe.
 They have better battery life, volume and environment controls, and above-average sound quality.

-For more information on the different types of hearing aids, read our Hearing Aid Buyer’s Guide.
+For more information on the different types of hearing aids, read our Types of Hearing Aids blog.

 The Benefits of Invisible Hearing Aids